 As you focus on caring for your inner world, you’ll quickly notice that you have more focus and confidence, and you can move into action.
-The openings in your firm schedule will give you the time you need for reflection, planning, and getting important but not urgent business needs moving forward.
+With slowing demand for legal services, now is the time for reflection, planning, and getting important but not urgent business needs moving forward.

 - What clients or referral sources can you reach out to?